danirchvs/Christmatch/README.md

 Ready to play?
 Here's how to launch the game from your computer's terminal.

 1.  **Open Your Terminal**
     * Start your favorite command line terminal (like Command Prompt, PowerShell, or Windows Terminal).
+For the best display of all characters and emojis, Command Prompt (CMD) is recommended.
 You'll see a prompt, usually starting with your user folder:
     ```
     C:\Users\YourName>
     ```